dchacke/berlin-lang/docs/README.md

 To try out Berlin in a REPL, use the [CLI](https://github.com/dchacke/berlin-cli).

 Berlin is currently in an unstable alpha phase.
 Expect rapid breaking changes.
+You are encouraged to contribute/alpha test.

 ## Literals and Data Structures